18F/handbook/docs/policies/prodev-community-participation.md

 No more than 20% of the team can be out on planned vacation & professional development events at a time.
 We are assessing if the % should be per department or company-wide.

-Two (2) months’ notice is needed on spends above $300.
+Two (2) months' notice is needed on spends above $300.
 From time to time we may also cap the total monthly professional development spend across the company, dependent on the budget and cash flow outlook for the month.

 Purchases under $50 can be made without approval, as long as they support professional development goals.
 Receipts and expense sheets should be submitted in the usual way, noting as professional development costs.